Tuesday, June 3, 2025

 • Dry summer conditions, no watering

-By expanding the lower rain garden gradually, we can use plants that actually thrive in shade to replace the grass.
+We will use plants that actually thrive in shade to replace the grass.
+Two groupings of plants, divided by a diagonal walkway, are planned.

-• Sprengel's sedge, Carex sprengelli.
+• Sprengel's sedge, Carex sprengelii.
 This is an attractive, grass-like plant that grows in distinct clumps about 18" high.
-It has attractive seed heads and the end of longish stems.
-It provides food for native animals, especially birds migrating in the fall.
+It has attractive seed heads that provide food for native animals, especially birds migrating in the fall.
 Plants will be sourced from the lawn (where it has self-seeded) and the other two rain gardens.

 Thoreau's Gardens Help Improve Student Performance